 Refugees, IDPs and people on the move

+The number of people who have been forcibly displaced has doubled over the last 10 years.
 There are many reasons for flight, including war, persecution, conflict, natural disaster, destitution and repression.

 With health and well-being jeopardized, the lives of the most vulnerable can be at risk.
 The majority are internally displaced people (IDPs), meaning they haven't crossed a border and have stayed within their country.

 MSF teams work alongside people on the move at their points of arrival or during the treacherous journeys they undertake, inside and outside their countries.

 Robbed, raped, beaten: safe migration routes urgently needed between Colombia and Panama

 MSF returns to saving lives at sea in central Mediterranean

 Reports & Analysis

 Unaccompanied minors, symbols of a policy of mistreatment